dineshUmasankar/YARTBML/docs/src/whitepaper.md

 ## 1. Introduction

 The creation of a programming language interpreter is a profound exercise in understanding computation and language design.
-Following the guidance of Thorsten Ball, we embarked on a journey to not only replicate the foundational aspects of an interpreter as presented in "Writing An Interpreter In Go" but also to expand its capabilities.
-The goal was to create an interpreter that supports a rich set of features catering to modern programming paradigms.
+Following the guidance of Thorsten Ball, we embark on a journey to not only replicate the foundational aspects of an interpreter as presented in "Writing An Interpreter In Go" but also to expand its capabilities.
+The goal is to create an interpreter that supports a rich set of features catering to modern programming paradigms.

 ## 2. Language Features